PDLP: A Practical First-Order Method for Large-Scale Linear Programming: Quickly finding approximately optimal but feasible solutions

-to obtain a primal and dual solution that are almost exactly feasible with a small, but relatively larger, optimality gap. \end{enumerate}
+to obtain a primal and dual solution that are almost exactly feasible with a small, but relatively larger, optimality gap.

-These two insights are employed to design Algorithm~\ref{alg:three-phase}.
-In particular, Algorithm~\ref{alg:three-phase} strives to find a feasible solution (i.e., $10^{-8}$ maximum constraint violation for both the primal and dual) with a relative duality gap less than the user-defined tolerance $\epsilon_{\text{rel-gap}} > 0$, i.e.,

-Appendix~\ref{app:feas-polishing-basis} gives a theoretical basis for these ideas.
-In particular, we show that PDHG with a fixed frequency restart scheme can achieve an $O(\beta / \hoff{A} \log(1/\epsilon))$ iteration bound on LP instances where $\beta$ is its largest singular value of the constraint matrix $A$ and $\hoff{A}$ is its Hoffman constant \cite{hoffman_1952}.
-In other words, the new theory shows a runtime bound that is a constant independent of the right hand side or objective vector.
-In contrast, \cite{applegate2023faster} shows an $O(\beta / \hoff{K} \log(1/\epsilon))$ iteration bound for restarted PDHG on general linear programs where $K$ is a matrix containing the $A$ matrix, objective vector and right hand side.
-Moreover, some dependence on the right hand side and/or objective vector is fundamental to restarted PDHG: indeed there are examples where $\hoff{A}=1$ but restarted PDHG is slow to converge (see, \cite[Table 1]{hinder2024worst}).
+Appendix~\ref{app:feas-polishing-basis} gives a theoretical basis for these two ideas.
+In particular, we show that PDHG with a fixed-frequency restart scheme and fixed step size can achieve an $O(\beta / \hoff{A} \log(1/\epsilon))$ iteration bound on LP instances, where $\beta$ is the largest singular value of the constraint matrix $A$ and $\hoff{A}$ is its Hoffman constant \cite{hoffman_1952}.
+In other words, the new theory shows a runtime bound that is constant and independent of the right-hand side or objective vector.
+In contrast, \cite{applegate2023faster} shows an $O(\beta / \hoff{K} \log(1/\epsilon))$ iteration bound for restarted PDHG on general linear programs, where $K$ is a matrix containing the $A$ matrix, objective vector, and right-hand side.
+Moreover, some dependence on the right-hand side and/or objective vector is fundamental to restarted PDHG: indeed, there are examples where $\hoff{A}=1$ but restarted PDHG is slow to converge (see \cite[Table 1]{hinder2024worst}).
+We also show that our polishing algorithm will converge to a nearby feasible solution.

 We note that similar arguments could be applied to other first-order methods, for example, replacing PDHG with AGD and minimizing $\| A x - b \|^2$ s.t. $x \ge 0$ or using an adaptive restart scheme (following the techniques of \cite{applegate2023faster}).
 As our main focus is computational, for simplicity we analyze the setting of PDHG with fixed frequency restarts.